loyd0/open-house-media-gatsby/README.md

 # Changes

+## 20/10/21
+- Commented out breaking graphql queries
+- Updated to Tailwind JIT mode
+- Updated all packages
+- Fixed some warnings in console on development

 ## 07/05/21
 - Fixed an error in the SEO page where the images from contentful wouldn't display as twitter cards properly
 - Added a path option for when linking to sub pages for correct links passed to meta / social cards